-4.99 Our partnership working with Cynon Taf housing association to develop better accommodation for people with learning disabilities by remodelling Pen Llew Court in Aberdare has now passed the tender stage.
+- 4.98 Our partnership working with Cynon Taf housing association to develop better accommodation for people with learning disabilities by remodelling Pen Llew Court in Aberdare has now passed the tender stage.
 The original 34 homes flats and maisonettes are being converted into 19 one-bedroom flats.
 It means people will not being living in just one bedroom but will have their own front door, a living room and bedroom, kitchen, and adapted shower.
 Support will be available on site 24/7.
 The goal is for individuals to be able to live in a community not an institution.
 The complex will include community facilities.
-Completion is anticipated by the end of 2019.
+Completion is anticipated by the end of 2019. - 4.99 The development sits well with the recommendations of a national report by the Wales Audit Office "Strategic Commissioning of Accommodation Services for adults"

-- 4.100 The development sits well with the recommendations of a national report by the Wales Audit Office "Strategic Commissioning of Accommodation Services for adults with Learning Disabilities.
-The report5 recommended local authorities continue to focus on preventing people becoming dependent on more expensive placements in care homes by providing effective support and a range of step-up accommodation. - 4.101 In response to the Wales Audit Report regarding people with a Learning Disability, we have continued to work with Partner Agencies and the people who we provide care and support and their parents and carers to implement the Statement of Intent for Learning Disability which describes a shared commitment to deliver a new model for health and social services.
-Implementation of the Statement of Intent is helping us address the recommendations set out by the WAO in their report but, more importantly, co-produce our commissioning outcomes for the short and medium term.
-In 2018/19, we have focused on the following priority areas: - · Preventing loneliness and isolation by increasing community inclusion - · Reducing Stigma - Housing - · Further Education - · Employment, training and lifelong learning
+with Learning Disabilities.
+The report5 recommended local authorities continue to focus on preventing people becoming dependent on more expensive placements in care homes by providing effective support and a range of step-up accommodation.

+- 4.100 In response to the Wales Audit Report regarding people with a Learning Disability, we have continued to work with Partner Agencies, the people we provide care and support to and their parents/carers to implement the Statement of Intent for Learning Disability.
+The statement describes a shared commitment to delivering a new model for health and social services.
+It is helping us address the recommendations set out by the WAO in their report and more importantly, co-produce commissioning outcomes for the short and medium term.
+In 2018/19, we have focused on the following priority areas:

+- Preventing loneliness and isolation by increasing community inclusion

+- · Reducing Stigma

+- · Housing

+- Further Education

+- Employment, training and lifelong learning

-The agreed shared outcomes are now being used to inform our co-produce work plans for 2019/20
+The agreed shared outcomes are now being used to inform our co-production of work plans for 2019/20